Skip to main content

 7) How do I submit a formal dispute?

-If your proposal is rejected by the letting agent/landlord, you will have 7 days to either accept the final offer made by your letting agent/landlord and pay or formally dispute the charges.
+If your proposal is rejected by the letting agent or landlord, you have a further 7 days to either accept their final offer and pay or formally dispute the charges.

-The case will then undergo independent adjudication which could take up to 6 weeks.
-You will be notified via email once your adjudication is ready to view where you’ll be issued a full report and breakdown.
+Once the landlord or letting agent submits their evidence, the case will undergo independent adjudication, which may take up to 6 weeks.
+You will receive an email with the adjudication result, including a full report and breakdown.